dinodiver/mitchtorkelson/experience.md

 - Skills: Drone Photography, Interdisciplinary Collaboration, Geographic Information Systems (GIS), Small Boat Operations, Remote Sensing.

 ## Conference and Poster Presentations

-In addition to my professional and academic endeavors, I have had the opportunity to present my research and findings at various conferences and showcases.

 ### Evaluating the Accuracy of HawkEye Ocean Color Imagery
 **NC Water Resources Research Institute (WRRI) Annual Conference**